wigingtont2/Model01-sketch/README.md

   - When a modifier is active, the [LED-ActiveModColor][kaleidoscope:led-activemodcolor] plugin turns it white.
   - A blazing trail effect is provided by [LED-Stalker][kaleidoscope:led-stalker].
   - One can also switch LEDs off.
-* The number row was inspired by [Programmer Dvorak][dvorak:prg]: the odd and even numbers are on separate side, instead of the traditional ascending order spanning both sides.
-Unlike Programmer Dvorak, numbers are accessible without using `Shift`.
-The symbols atop each number however, are replaced almost everywhere, using the [ShapeShifter][kaleidoscope:shapeshifter] plugin.
-Symbols used more often are placed at positions with easier access.
+* The top row was inspired by [Programmer Dvorak][dvorak:prg], but the symbols are arranged so that the most used ones are easier to access.
+The numbers are available in a numpad-like layout on a separate layer.
 * The `R0C6` and `R0C9` keys are to control `tmux` and `screen`, and are dependent on my tmux setup.
 * The `R1C6` and `R1C9` keys are [tap-dance][kaleidoscope:tap-dance] keys.
 Tapped once, they input `[{`/`}]` (without and with `Shift`, respectively).
 Tapped twice, they input `(`/`)`.
 * The `LEAD` keys is a [leader key][kaleidoscope:leader], with the following sequences built-in: